-In 2017, our program had a total of 42 carotid endarterectomies (CEA) with 23 cases being asymptomatic and 19 cases being symptomatic.
-There was one (1/42, 2%) major complications (death or stroke) from CEA for both asymptomatic and symptomatic patients.
+In 2019, our program had a total of 45 carotid endarterectomies (CEA) with 20 cases being asymptomatic and 21 cases being symptomatic.
+There was one (1/21, 4.8%) major complication (death or stroke) from CEA for both asymptomatic and symptomatic patients.

-There were 2 carotid arterial stenting (CAS) that were both asymptomatic.
-There were zero major complications from CAS.
+There were 6 carotid arterial stenting (CAS) that were both asymptomatic.
+There was one major complication (1/6, 16.7%) from CAS.

-In 2018, our program had a total of 29 CEA with 15 cases being asymptomatic and 14 cases being symptomatic.
-There were 3 CEA combined with coronary artery bypass surgery (CABG).
-There were zero (0) major complications from CEA.
+From January 1 to November 5, 2020, our program had a total of 46 carotid endarterectomies (CEA) with 28 cases being asymptomatic and 18 cases being symptomatic.
+There were 14 trans carotid artery revascularizations (TCAR).
+There were zero (0) major complications (death or stroke) from CEA.

-There were 4 CAS (1 trans-femoral and 3 trans-cervical) with 1 case being asymptomatic and 3 cases being symptomatic.
+During the same time frame, there were 12 CAS (1 trans-femoral and 3 trans-cervical) with 1 case being asymptomatic and 3 cases being symptomatic.
 There were zero (0) major complications from CAS.